Skip to main content

 • story

-The game's story aspect is largely criticized for its lack of depth and engagement, with many users noting that it features minimal narrative elements and primarily consists of repetitive missions that often lead to frustration due to bugs and unclear objectives.
-While some players appreciate the simulation of train operations, they express disappointment over the absence of a compelling storyline or mission variety, leading to a feeling of monotony and a lack of meaningful progression.
-Overall, the consensus is that the game could benefit from more substantial storytelling and mission design to enhance the player experience.
+The game's story aspect is largely criticized for its lack of depth and engagement, with many users noting that it features minimal narrative elements and repetitive missions.
+Players express frustration over bugs and mission failures, often due to unclear instructions or technical issues, which detracts from the overall experience.
+While some appreciate the simulation of train operations, the absence of a compelling story or mission variety leaves many feeling disappointed.

 • “The story or main point to this game is you do scenarios ranging from shunting freight around Cumberland train yard to driving long consists from point A to point B while responding to events that happen along the way from signals, weather, speed changes, gradients positive and negative.”